Requirements For Admission

 Most Gender Studies courses are cross-listed with other departments and count toward a department’s degree requirements we well as toward the certificate.

-Upon completion of the Gender Studies Graduate Certificate, a student will be able to:
+Upon completion of the certificate earners will be able to:

 - Contrast different theoretical approaches to understanding gender and their implications for advocacy and activism